-To understand better your operational efficiency, gathering data is extremely important.
+To understand better your operational agility and efficiency, gathering data is extremely important.
 You will know better if you are making a difference, what areas you currently lack, and how you can improve.

 Analyzing how work flows through your system by investigating the lead time of your work process, for instance, will help you understand how long it takes you to complete work.
 The information can give you firm directions on where you need to optimize to improve your team’s delivery times.

 Visualization of lead time on a Kanban board

 Accumulation and analysis of data are the foundation of a predictable Agile process.
 Inspecting the fluctuations of the cycle times can unlock insights into your team’s performance over time.
 Knowing how long it takes you to complete a given amount of work can affect your project delivery forecasts, so you never have to estimate again blindly.

 Visualization of cycle time and cycle time trend

 No matter what metrics you choose to use to measure the success of your Agile endeavor, reflecting on your progress is a critical element of the entire transformation.
 Continuous improvement is Agile’s backbone to survivability and change resistance.
 It's a matter of learning from observations and continuously adapting.

 Every Agile transformation process starts somewhere – be it a single team, a division, or at the organizational level.
 There is no universal approach you can apply and be certain you’d achieve your goals.
 However, there are six critical steps each transition entails: